 Prior to his return to Washington, Kyle had worked with his father Randal at his restaurant Molinari’s in Mentor, Ohio.
 Growing up with a father who is a chef, Kyle was exposed to the controlled chaos of a kitchen early, beginning with washing dishes at 10 years of age, and culminating with being sous chef at the age of 22.
 This early exposure to different foods, cultures and experiences had a lasting impact on Kyle, who decided to follow in his father’s footsteps.

-When Kyle isn’t cooking at Home Remedy, he is usually cooking for his friends, family and amazing wife Tara at their home in White Center, or making hilarious dad jokes.
+When Kyle isn’t cooking at Home Remedy, he is usually cooking for his friends, family and amazing wife Tara at their home, or making hilarious dad jokes.